Rags and All that Jazz

-Rags and All that Jazz is the third album by the London-based Swingle II singers released in 1975 on the CBS label.
-All tracks from this album were also included in the 2009 Sony Classical compilation, Swing Sing.
+Rags and All that Jazz is the third album by the London-based Swingle II singers, released in 1975 on the CBS label.
+All tracks from this album were also included in the 2009 Sony Classical compilation Swing Sing.

-The original Paris-based The Swingle Singers recorded regularly for Philips in the 1960s and early 1970s and the successor London-based group (Swingle II) continued to record, for Columbia/CBS, Virgin Classics and other record labels from 1974 to the present.
+The original Paris-based The Swingle Singers recorded regularly for Philips in the 1960s and early 1970s, and the successor London-based group (Swingle II) continued to record, for Columbia/CBS, Virgin Classics and other labels from 1974 to the present.